ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-archi-overview.md

 ## Management cluster
 {: #vrw-archi-overview-management}

 The management cluster is sized to support only the requirements of the management software stack.
-Do not run non-management function workloads in the management cluster.
+Do not run nonmanagement function workloads in the management cluster.
 Keeping the management functions fully isolated from the workload cluster makes it impossible for a runaway workload VM to use resources that are dedicated to platform management.
 This way, administrators ensure that they can maintain full control of the environment.

 vSAN is used to provide enhanced resiliency to the management stack.
 The use of shared storage provides rapid restoration of management components if an ESXi host is lost.